DEVAIEXP/image-interrogator/README.md

 ### Generate options

 The `Generate options` lets you enable/disable resources that may be generated during or after the prompt is generated.
-* `Include image features in the prompt`: enable the Features tab where it is possible to select OpenCLIP pretrained CLIP models.
+* `Include image features in the prompt`: Enable the Features tab where it is possible to select OpenCLIP pretrained CLIP models.
 It will add image analysis result features such as (artists, flavors, media, movements, trends, negative prompt).
 Note: for negative prompts, the caption model will be ignored.
 * `Don't save dataset images`: This will disable copying of the image in the caption output path.
 * `Generate individual caption file`: When enabled, this generates individual '.txt' caption files for each image.
 * `Generate dataset`: This will compile a dataset into the output path so that it can be loaded into hugging-face datasets or used in model training.